 Manual Arts I. and II.-Woodworking.-For elementary and secondary schools; shop work; study of materials and methods of instruction.
 This course aims primarily at a training in the technical processes of woodworking as a basis for instruction in the elementary and secondary schools.
 An analysis of the action of cutting tools is made and the introduction of tools in class use discussed.
 Methods of Manual Training instruction are studied at length, and the presentation of typical projects suitable for the upper grades is considered in detail.
-Required in the Two Year Normal Course.
-Two laboratory periods a week, both terms; 4 credits (toward a B. S. degree).
+4 credits (toward a B. S. degree).

-History.
+HISTORY.